litinoveweedle/hassio-addons/taptap/DOCS.md

 ### Option: `taptap_timeout`

-If no message is received within last given number of seconds from the node and 'Entities unavailable if node is offline' is set to true, then corresponding entities are set to Unavailable state.
+If no message is received within last X seconds from the node and `Entities unavailable if node is offline` is set to true then corresponding entities are set to `Unavailable` state.
+If your entities have flapping 'Unavailable' status during the day increase this number.
+Default is `120` seconds.

 ### Option: `ha_entity_availability`

-If set to true, then if no message from any given module is received in the time specified by 'Availability timeout' corresponding entities are set to Unavailable state.
+If set to true, then if no message from any given module is received in the time specified by `Availability timeout` corresponding entities are set to `Unavailable` state.

 ### Option: `ha_discovery_prefix`